felix-bohlin/css-talk-2024/slides.md

 </div>

 <!--
-It would be quite anti-climactic if there wasn't a way, and I hope it can get you to start avoiding CSS a little bit less.
+It would be quite anti-climactic if there wasn't a way and I hope it can get you to start avoiding CSS a little bit less.

+Here's an example how Bootstrap does it - and it's the exact same thing!
+So basically we go from this

+[click] to this

+Keep using Bootstrap if you want, it's a remarkable tool!
+I just want to show you how much easier many of the common day-to-day things have gotten.

+Whatever you think of Tailwind, I think they've done a terrific job of highlighting how easy something like this is.
 -->

 ---